mridhulak99/Surveillance-Bot/README.md

 # Remote access surveillance-bot
-A robot that can be remotely controlled via wsn and can be used for video surveillance and face recognition.
+A smart surveillance and obstacle detecting robot using a raspberry pi that runs face detection using aws rekognition on motion detection and sends email alerts on unknown persons or suspected criminals